 - Understand the rationale and gain confidence for appropriate wound dressing selection for all types of wounds

 - Improve approaches to support wound healing outcomes.

 - Chiropodists who are looking for a refresher/review of current wound care practices, or those who would like to develop their wound care clinical skills.

 Registration priority is given to members of the Ontario Society of Chiropodists.
-Please contact us if you are interested in attending the course but you are not a member.
+Please contact us if you are interested in attending the program but you are not a member.

 The three-day program is designed in association with the Ontario Society of Chiropodists for working chiropodists across various practice setting.
-The course is delivered using a convenient blended learning format:
+The program is delivered using a convenient hybrid learning format:

 - Two in-person, classroom days on Friday & Saturday

-- Three 2-hour evening webinar sessions from 7-9 PM
+- Three 2-hour evening webcasts sessions from 7-9 PM